kmatetski/kmatetski.github.io/index.md

 - Scholarship of the state North Rhine-Westphalia, University of Bonn, 2010 - 2012
 - Research grant of the Belarusian State University for the project _"Statistical analysis and forecasting of Markov stochastic sequences"_, 2009
-- Scholarship of Priorbank for the best students in Mathematics and Economics, Belarus, 2008
+- Scholarship of Priorbank (Raiffeisen Zentralbank Group) for the best students in Mathematics and Economics, Belarus, 2008

 ### Education and academic work (download full <a href="media/CV/Matetski_CV.pdf">CV</a>)